derak-isaack/Mpesa-statement-chatbot/Readme.md

 The application uses `llama-index` as the base for the `Retrieval Augmneted Generation` and `OpenAI` embeddings as the vector store for similarity search purposes.

+## <div style="padding: 20px;color:white;margin:10;font-size:90%;text-align:left;display:fill;border-radius:10px;overflow:hidden;background-image: url(https://w0.peakpx.com/wallpaper/957/661/HD-wallpaper-white-marble-white-stone-texture-marble-stone-background-white-stone.jpg)"><b><span style='color:black'> Approach II </span></b> </div>

 Alternatively, instead of converting the pdf fully with `OpenAI` embeddings, the library `tabular-py` which extracts tables form pdfs and converts them to `CSVs` can be used.
 This library is a simple python wrapper for java-tables and their [documentation](https://tabula-py.readthedocs.io/en/latest/) is conclusive about all approaches.
+The library however requires `JAVA` be installed because it's a python wrapper for `JAVA`.

 Below is a snippet about how the library achieves this:
 ![Tabular-py](<Screenshot (975).png>)